Synchrony Financial (SYF) Shares Down Despite Recent Market Volatility

 SYF’s Market Performance

-SYF stock saw a decrease of -0.75% in the past week, with a monthly decline of -2.87% and a quarterly a decrease of -3.64%.
-The volatility ratio for the week is 2.11%, and the volatility levels for the last 30 days are 2.88% for Synchrony Financial (SYF).
-The simple moving average for the last 20 days is -2.20% for SYF stock, with a simple moving average of 6.02% for the last 200 days.
+The stock of Synchrony Financial (SYF) has seen a -1.06% decrease in the past week, with a -3.24% drop in the past month, and a -4.67% fall in the past quarter.
+The volatility ratio for the week is 2.03%, and the volatility levels for the past 30 days are at 2.85% for SYF.
+The simple moving average for the last 20 days is -1.72% for SYF stock, with a simple moving average of 6.10% for the last 200 days.

 Analysts’ Opinion of SYF